JusteNav/BooksSpotLibrary/README.md

 			dotnet user-secrets  --project BooksSpotLibrary set SeedUserPW2 "123Jkl?"
 		The passwords chosen might be different, but provided passwords guarantee fulfillment of complexity requirements.

+	- #### Installation of either Microsoft SQL Server or Microsoft SQL Server Express LocalDB is required:
-	- #### The project is running SQL Server Express LocalDB.
+		This project is running SQL Server Express LocalDB.
+For more information please see: https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-ver16

-		To instantiate databases, database migrations are needed the first time this project is run:
+	- #### To create local databases, database migrations are needed the first time this project is run:

 			Add-Migration InitialCreateUsers -Context "ApplicationDbContext"
 			Update-Database -Context "ApplicationDbContext"
 			Add-Migration InitialCreateBooks -Context "BooksSpotLibraryContext"
 			Update-Database -Context "BooksSpotLibraryContext"
-   		They can be launched from within the Visual Studio's Package Manager Console.
+   		They can be launched from the Visual Studio's Package Manager Console with the commands specified above.
 - ### Roles
 	The application is configured to have these Roles:

 	- #### Librarian:
 		- All permissions.
-		- Can borrow, reserve and return books.
+		- Can borrow, reserve, and return books.
 		- Can cancel others' reservations and borrow books reserved by someone else.
 		- Can see who borrowed or reserved a book.
-		- Can create, edit or delete book entries.
+		- Can create, edit, or delete book entries.

 				librarian1@test.com
 				123Abc?